elastic/elastic-package/docs/howto/use_package_storage_v2.md

 to the new destination.
 Every package candidate should be submitted together with a corresponding signature, generated using the [Elastic signing pipeline](https://internal-ci.elastic.co/job/elastic+unified-release+master+sign-artifacts-with-gpg/).

-Here is the list of requirements and code modifications based on the `beats-ci`.
+Here is the list of requirements and code modifications based on the `fleet-ci`.

 #### Requirements